near/docs/docs/tokens/lockup.md

 sidebar_label: Lockups Explained
 ---

+## Lockup Basics

+A "lockup" is when tokens are prevented from being transferred.
+The configuration of this lockup may vary significantly from case to case but the same smart contract is used for each of them.

+The way the lockups are implemented is useful to understand because it affects how some third parties (like wallets) may integrate with or display your NEAR tokens.

+## The Lockup Contract

 Lockup is a special smart contract that ensures that full amount or partial amount is not transferable.

 If you have received tokens prior to Phase 2, you usually would get two things: